 Think of building this way; you have horizontal and vertical construction.
 Diggs focus is on vertical construction.
 We pour the foundation and fully construct the home.
 The horizontal is considered a homeowner responsibility item which is to prepare the land so it’s ready to construct vertical.
 This includes but is not limited to tree removal, clearing and grading, utility trenching and connections, sanitation and water access along with building permit submittal and fees required to build.

-Please see the standard specifications form at the top of our website “what’s included.”
+Please see the Signature specifications form at the top of our website “what’s included.”

 A structural warranty provides performance guidelines and warranty coverage for the workmanship, distribution systems and load-bearing structural components of a newly constructed home.
 Home builders are responsible for the integrity of the homes they build for a period of time, and structural warranties are used to help define coverage, establish processes, set expectations and provide support and guidance should an issue arise.

 A home builders warranty also known as a structural warranty provides coverage for workmanship, distribution systems and 10 years of coverage for qualifying structural defects on new construction homes.

 A Home Builders Warranty is a structural warranty that provides coverage for workmanship, distribution systems and structural defects on new construction.